Overland Park Child Custody Lawyers

 Contact Joseph, Hollander & Craft to discuss how our team of attorneys can help you.

 SEND MESSAGE NOWYour child’s future is among your most important concerns.
 At Joseph, Hollander & Craft, our Overland Park child custody lawyers deliver the experience and skill necessary to advise you regarding child custody matters and resolve your child custody dispute.
 We handle child custody matters in divorce proceedings, as well as modifications after a divorce has concluded.
-We assist unmarried parents seeking to establish child custody—whether for the father or mother—and parenting time for both parents.
+We assist unmarried parents seeking to establish child custody — whether for the father or mother — and parenting time for both parents.
 Our Overland Park custody attorneys also help clients with matters pertaining to the guardianship of minor children and grandparents rights.

-We understand disputes involving child custody are often complex and overwhelming.
-JHC’s Overland Park family law attorneys will seamlessly help you through this difficult process by taking the time to fully understand your situation and goals, providing a realistic assessment of your legal rights and options, and offering strategic solutions tailored to your family’s needs.
-Our Overland Park child custody lawyers are dedicated to taking every action needed to safeguard your parental rights and protect the best interests of your children.
+At Joseph, Hollander & Craft, we understand your concerns and anticipate problems before they arise.
+Our Overland Park family law attorneys take time to fully understand our clients’ situations and goals, provide a realistic assessment of your legal rights and options, and offer strategic solutions tailored to your family’s needs.
+We are dedicated to taking every action needed to safeguard your parental rights and protect the best interests of your children – and to showing a judge that those two goals are aligned.

 - Legal Custody.
 Legal custody describes a parent or guardian’s authority to make key, long-term decisions about a child and his or her welfare.